MichalFoksa/rsmb/README.md

 Overview
 --------
-Recently I was looking for a messaging platform which I could use in my home automation project when I discovered MQTT-SN (MQTT for Sensor Networks), even lighter then its already lightweight sibling MQTT ([MQ Telemetry Transport](http://mqtt.org/)), protocol.
+When I was looking for a messaging platform which I could use in home automation project I discovered MQTT-SN (MQTT for Sensor Networks), even lighter then its already lightweight sibling MQTT ([MQ Telemetry Transport](http://mqtt.org/)), protocol.

 While there are few available MQTT brokers, it seems there is only one MQTT-SN broker called **Really Small Message Broker**, or **RSMB**, so my choice was easy.